pilot2254/contrast-bot/FEEDBACKS.md

 > However, these numbers should be highly customizable, as mentioned in IMPORTANT_INFO.md.
 They can be customized to an infinite number.
 > I recommend you to set limit of every transaction, bet, etc to infinite.
 This way the bot can be more funny
 > Also update IMPORTANT_INFO.md since it's outdated and AI assistants are making the bot even worse...

+@unknown5
+> Add a work command where the user can go to work and earn money.
+There should be a short cooldown period before working again (10 seconds).
+The salary depends on the user's current balance to maintain balance.
+There is also a chance to earn more while working (it's also gambling, but you can't lose anything).
+I hope you know what I mean.